 - When the Engineering team reaches more than 10 members

 - The CTO can no longer manage and keep track of employees directly

 - There are multiple projects happening in one period

 - The team needs further support in terms of direction, mentorship, career advancement, and so on.

 Hiring management roles can be a challenge.
 You have to find candidates who are technically qualified with years of managerial experience.
 If you’re not very familiar with the technical qualifications, you may need to enlist the help of IT companies, such as Full Scale.

 Here’s what you have to look for if you plan to hire a director or a VP of engineering.

 How to Become a Director of Engineering

 A Director of Engineering must have great leadership, communication, and project management abilities.
 Years of technical experience are essential, as well as people management skills.
-They must have a keen eye for identifying the skills and talents of people.
+They must have a keen eye for identifying the skills and talent of people.

 Additionally, a director must also be experienced in spotting and negotiating organizational changes.
 This will come in handy in planning out strategies and operational procedures.
 Lastly, a deep passion for engineering.
 Passion drives growth and it’s imperative in a highly competitive field like tech.